fastify/fastify-cookie/README.md

 ##### secure

 Specifies the `boolean` value for the [`Secure` `Set-Cookie` attribute](https://datatracker.ietf.org/doc/html/rfc6265#section-5.2.5).
-When truthy, the `Secure` attribute is set, otherwise it is not.
+When truthy, the `Secure` attribute is set, otherwise, it is not.
 By default, the `Secure` attribute is not set.

 **Note:** be careful when setting this to `true`, as compliant clients will not send the cookie back to the server in the future if the browser does not have an HTTPS connection.